 We went to a therapist with fashion and religion to try to understand this relationship

 MET gala’s 2018 theme “Fashion and religion” has generated little discussions around the topic.
 But still, how is fashion connected with religion?
-Does the religion really influence the way we dress?
+Does the belief really influence the way we dress?

 “Fashion and religion have long been intertwined, mutually inspiring and informing one another, although this relationship has been complex and sometimes contested, it has produced some of the most inventive and innovative creations in the history of fashion”, said Andrew Bolton, curator in charge of the costume institute of MET.